alexhokl/notes/gcloud.md

   * consumer of subscriber message needs to handle idempotency and duplication as publisher is not guaranteed to deliver the same message only once (but at least once)
+    + Dataflow can be incorporated to de-duplicate messages
   * multiple subscribers to the same subscription implies message will be load-balanced across the subscribers and each subscriber receiving a subset of the messages